The role of the chaplain in diverse contexts, with particular emphasis on the forms of traumatic stress that chaplains deal with in each setting.

 - Teaching Arrangements

-- Doehring, C: The Practice of Pastoral Care.
-A Postmodern Approach Westminster John Knox Press 2014
+- Doehring, Carrie.
+The Practice of Pastoral Care: A Postmodern Approach.
+Louisville and Kentucky: Westminster John Knox, 2014

-- Swain, S.K.: Trauma and Transformation at Ground Zero: A Pastoral Theology, Fortress Press, 2011
+- Swain, Storm K. Trauma and Transformation at Ground Zero: A Pastoral Theology.
+Minneapolis: Fortress, 2011.

 - Graduate Attributes Emphasised